edutap-eu/documentation/source/architecture/core.md

 It contains the following main components:

-- Libraries to communicate with the vendor-specific wallet APIs, like with Google, Apple, or {term}`HCE` systems like NXP, Legic and HID.
+- Libraries to communicate with the vendor-specific wallet APIs, like with Google, Apple, or {term}`HCE` systems like NXP, Legic, and HID.
 In the future, other wallet providers are planned to be supported.
 - An abstract vendor-neutral library to support all libraries above on a simplified level by providing a unified API.
 - A scalable event-based system to distribute data emitted by wallet actions.
 - a callback handler to proxy events emitted by the wallet provider to the eduTAP system.